Interact with the network

 There are a number of nodes that are available for public use.

-LiskHQ for example is running a public testnet node, that is also used to make live requests while trying out the different API endpoints in the documentation.
+LiskHQ for example is running a public testnet node that is also used to make live requests whilst trying out the different API endpoints in the documentation.

-When hitting the "Try it out" button beside each endpoint, it is possible to execute the corresponding API request and get a live response from Lisk Testnet.
-It will also display the corresponding curl command to make the request from the command-line.
+When pressing the "Try it out" button beside each endpoint, it is possible to execute the corresponding API request and receive a live response from the Lisk Testnet.
+It will also display the corresponding curl command in order to execute the request from the command-line.

 When setting up Lisk Core, the API will be private by default.
 Therefore API requests will be only accepted from the localhost.

 If it is required to change this, it is possible to define exclusive whitelists that allow specific addresses to perform API requests on that specific node.